Causes Of Math Anxiety And Proven Strategies To Overcome Them

-I remember finding ways to get out of math lessons as a youngster.
+I remember finding ways to get out of math lessons as a kid

-My favorite trick was to offer to tidy up the teacher’s cupboard – I even clearly remember stacking the math textbooks neatly on the shelves, feeling inwardly smug that I did not have to open them and attempt the questions inside.
+My favorite trick was to offer to tidy up the teacher’s cupboard – I even clearly remember stacking the math textbooks neatly on the shelves, feeling inwardly smug that I didn’t have to open them and attempt the questions inside.

 I recall my dad spending what seemed like hours with me trying to help me to understand negative numbers and how to calculate them – unfortunately, his pictures of eggs and eggcups didn’t help at all although I appreciated his efforts!